-If you select this option, a popup screen appears that allows you to select the file that you want to upload.
-You can navigate to the file's location.
-After you select the file, select Upload.
-The page displays the uploaded firmware version and an Update Firmware button appears.
+The page displays the uploaded firmware version ("New Nyquist Version") and an Update Firmware button appears.
 Select this button if you want to update the appliance's firmware to the uploaded version.

-- 3 If you want to return your appliance to its original configuration, select Restore Factory Settings. - 4 Select Reboot Appliance to restart your appliance.
+- If you want to return your appliance to its original factory configuration, select Restore Factory Settings. - Select Reboot Appliance to restart your appliance.